amdeguzm/Survey-Boat/README.txt

   Notes:

+ 5/21
+ -implemented method to switch to autonomous mode -finished designing a controller and implementing it into arduino -fixed IMU data collection problems

   5/3
   -separated data into test files in "Test Data" folder -added an excel doc that contains all the tests